 Much like demographics, technographic and firmographic data reveal valuable ICP information.
 We can then match this to your criteria.

-- Firmographic data consists of company information.
+Firmographic data consists of company information.
 This includes industry (e.g. SaaS, B2C ecommerce), location, company size, and company performance metrics (e.g. annual revenue, market share).

-3. Mapping online behaviour
+3. It maps online behaviour

-To understand a contact's probability of buying, we map their online behaviour patterns.
-We focus on:
+While the previous two steps focus on gathering ICP data, it's impossible to determine purchase intent with words alone.
+To understand a contact's probability of buying, we map their online behaviour patterns and focus on:

 - Asset downloads.
 The whitepapers and ebooks a contact downloads can indicate their current mindset.
 For instance, downloading a guide titled ‘How to choose the best intent data company' suggests a lead is in the consideration phase of the buying journey.